Ex-NFL player Zac Stacy arrested at Orlando International Airport after video of abuse goes viral

 - Oops!Something went wrong.Please try again later.

-Ex-NFL player Zac Stacy appeared before a judge Friday morning after he was arrested at Orlando International Airport on charges that he beat the mother of his infant son at her home in Oakland last weekend.
+ORLANDO, Fla. — Ex-NFL player Zac Stacy appeared before a judge Friday morning after he was arrested at Orlando International Airport on charges he beat the mother of his infant son at her home in Oakland, Fla., last weekend.

-Video that showed the former running back attacking the woman went viral in recent days after the victim shared it online.
-Orlando police arrested Stacy after he exited an inbound flight from Nashville and took him to Orange County Jail, said OPD’s Heidi Rodríguez.
+Video showing the former running back attacking the woman went viral in recent days after the victim shared it online.
+Orlando police arrested Stacy after he exited an inbound flight from Nashville, Tenn., and took him to Orange County Jail, said OPD’s Heidi Rodríguez.

 In court, his defense attorney said Stacy had flown back to Florida immediately after learning that Oakland police had issued a warrant for his arrest “with the intention of turning himself in.”